Getting Started with i.MXRT7xx-EVK

 • Getting Started RT700 Evuation Kit Software Image 15

-3.2 Build and Flash Application with Alternative Toolchains
+3.2 Build and Flash Applications

-This demo is also available for IAR and KEIL.
+Using a different toolchain?
+This demo is also available for IAR and KEIL .

 4. Create and Modify

-4.1 Import an Example Project from Repository
+4.1 Import an Example Project

-2. Select Repository from downloaded local folder
+2. Select repository from downloaded local folder

 7. Getting Started RT700 Evuation Kit Software Image 17